KangaOnGit/Ontological-Reasoning-in-Medical-Knowledge-Retrieval/README.md

-# Ontological Reasoning in Medical Knowledge Retrieval
+# Ontological Reasoning in Medical Knowledge Retrieval for Vietnamese Clinical Notes

 An end-to-end biomedical NLP pipeline for extracting medical concepts from Vietnamese clinical text and normalizing them against structured medical ontologies such as ICD-10 and RxNorm.